Serving those who serve our country is a mission that Harford Community College takes seriously.

 Using Military Tuition Assistance Benefits

 Each service branch varies in their application process, criteria for eligibility, service obligation, and restrictions.
-Service members choosing to use Tuition Assistance (TA) benefits should follow the links and directions for their specfic service.
+Service members choosing to use Tuition Assistance (TA) benefits should follow the links and directions for their specific service.
 It is highly advised to begin this process early (45 days prior to the start of the semester) as Tuition Assistance must be approved before classes begin.

 Once approved, email your TA Authorization Letter to email@example.com.